Multithreaded Scatter-Gather Execution Model for Analytical Queries

 Scatter-gather(-merge) is a simple single-stage execution model.
 It works nicely for relatively trivial GROUP BY queries with an optional WHERE clause while more complex queries involving JOINs require a more complex multi-stage parallel execution.

-One more advantage of this model is that it applies to distributed databases naturally.
+Another advantage of this model is that it naturally applies to distributed databases.
 We can easily swap "thread" with "node" in the above text with no other changes except for the storage requirement.
 The data has to be sharded across cluster nodes and the orchestrator node has to be aware of the sharding scheme so that it's aware of the data location when it distributes the work.

 I'm interested in learning more about analytical query execution models and not only, so if you have anything to share, don't hesitate to write a comment.
 Have fun coding and see you next time.